mathbalduino/go-codegen/docs/helpers.md

 execution, you will have something like this: `map[string]uint`, `struct{someField string}`, etc.

 :::note
-Since the function takes a list of package imports, the `pkgImports` argument, it can calculate when it's necessary to include the name of the package from which some type comes from.
+Since the function takes a list of package imports (the `pkgImports` argument), it can calculate when it's necessary to include the name of the package from which some type comes from.

 The final type identifier can be both `*someType` or `*pkgName.someType`, depending on the given `pkgImports` argument
 :::